kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 This would go a long way toward facilitating the ease of access to knowledge about unconnected parts of the collective scientific knowledge base, helping the scientific community to overcome the challenge of coping with unknown known knowledge.

-Ontologies can additionally be used to interconnect and track the provenance of expert information.
-An example of which was presented during the VoCamp Hackathon session where partially non-overlapping definitions of the term *ablation* which were sourced from the NOAA National Weather Service Glossary 2009 [@nws_internet_services_team_glossary_2009] and Cogley et al. IACS-UNESCO Glacier Mass
-Balance 2011 [cogley_glossary_2011] glossaries.
-As ontologies take an agnostic stance when representing knowledge which has multiple definitions or which pertains to competing hypotheses [@Arp_2015].
-A variety of approaches can be taken in parallel to incorporate such definitional discrepancies into the ontology knowledge graph, while tracking the provenance of the information source.
-A general *ablation* class could be created to include all the possible ice loss processes included in the various definitions of *ablation*.
-If ontology users are attempting to mobilize data about a specific combination of ice loss process classes, they could post-compose a semantic annotation which includes the specific processes of interest as axioms.
-A post-compositional annotation describing data specifically about *ablation* due to melting ice and ice calving could for example be: ENVO:*ice loss process* [ENVO_01000915] and (RO:*formed as result of* [RO_0002354] some (ENVO:*icemelt*[ENVO_01000721] or ENVO:*ice calving process* [ENVO_01000917]))

-If pre-composition is desired, in for example a case where a combination of specific ablation processes are commonly referred to together as a set, a new term with a descriptive label could be created.
-A pre-compositional invocation of the example mentioned above would to create a descriptive term such as *calving and icemelt derived ablation*.
-Having a descriptive human readable label would facilitate the term's use for people such as domain experts or data stewards who are annotating data or describing a specific process.
-This term could include a oboInOwl:*database_cross_reference* [hasDbXref] to the Cogley et al. IACS-UNESCO Glacier Mass
-Balance 2011 glossary [@cogley_glossary_2011] to track the provenance of the information source.
-From a linked data perspective, both the pre-compositional and post-compositional annotations of the phenomena in question would make use of the same axiom (above).
-Hence both the pre and post composed versions of the term would be equivalent in terms of machine-searchability.
-This would facilitate the interoperation of data annotated both manually for example with a term such as *calving and icemelt derived ablation* and automatically for example by a semi-automated routine for post-compositionally annotating data, making use of existing terms.

 Ontologies can also be used to track the provenance of term authors who have contributed expert knowledge to an ontology knowledge graph.
 There is a need to track the provenance of expert knowledge authorship, as scientific discoveries are increasingly being enabled through Internet based collaboration [@nielsen_2012].
 Ontologies are semantic representations of expert knowledge, and thus have the potential to facilitate on-line networking among scientists, allowing users to connect to the authors who have contributed their expert knowledge.

 In order for ontologies to facilitate future scientific networking and discoveries, ontologies would benefit from more domain experts recording their knowledge into ontologies.
 To incentivize such actions, ontologies would benefit from micro-crediting knowledge contributions at the term level.
 To facilitate scientific networking, authors who contribute knowledge to ontologies should be micro-credited with unambiguous personal identifiers.
 These identifiers would need to be connected to a living system which is query-able.
 Allowing for users to query the ontology knowledge for any authors who contributed knowledge related to specific input terminology of interest.
 Enabling a query such as: